EmergentOrder/onnx-scala/README.md

 Balancing the interests of minimal imposition of dependencies with stack-safe, purely functional programming, ONNX-Scala comes in two flavors: Vanilla and Freestyle-infused.

-ONNX-Scala is cross-built against Scala.js / JavaScript .
+ONNX-Scala is cross-built against Scala.js / JavaScript.

+To take advantage of union types to express type constraints, a Dotty (Scala 3) build is available.
+The Dotty build does not support Freestyle or JS variants.

+Freestyle is likely to be replaced here soon with cats-free due to A) not supporting rewriting of unboxed union types workaround for Scala 2.x and B) its dependency on the EOLed scalameta paradise compiler plugin.

 Currently at ONNX 1.2.2.